 A classic entry in the list, ‘The Maltese Falcon’ is a 40s style detective and noir crime film.
-‘The Maltese Falcon’ is a stylised film focusing a detective trying to solve a spree of killings which started with the death of his partner, a quest for a stolen relic, and dealing with a femme fatale.
+‘The Maltese Falcon’ is a stylized film focusing on a detective trying to solve a spree of killings that started with the death of his partner, a quest for a stolen relic, and dealing with a femme fatale.
 ‘The Maltese Falcon’ was released in 1941, a time when the genre of detective films was widely dominated by the Sherlock Holmes series of the 1930s and 40s starring Basil Rathbone.
 However, despite being in competition with the greatest detective of all time, the film managed to get all the hype and attention, primarily due to its cinematography, a darker approach towards crime and detective thriller story, and an intriguing way of unfolding the story.

 Starring Humphrey Bogart in the lead, the film was nominated for three Academy Awards, the fascinating being of that Sydney Greenstreet’s nomination for Best Supporting Actor in his debut film itself.
-The film has gone to be listed in various lists of appreciations and has been kept for preservation by National Library of Congress.
+The film has gone to be listed in various lists of appreciations and has been kept for preservation by the National Library of Congress.
 ‘The Maltese Falcon’ currently remains one of the few films to be listed in film critic Roger Ebert’s list of Best Films, as well as multiple lists from American Film Institute.

 Read More: Movies Like Scarface